mbps54/ng-voice-task/README.md

           values:
           - zoneA
 ```
-4. Taint and Toleration
+4. **Taint and Toleration**<br>
-Also flexible way to assign pods to nodes, for example can be used to reserve a node for DB pods only.
+It is a flexible way to assign pods to nodes, for example can be used to reserve a node for DB pods only.